RE: Sale of Merchandise

-I am always looking for ways in which I can improve or do more to make a difference based on what I see and hear at our events.
-I reviewed some of my notes and personal thoughts that I wrote down and wanted to share one change we have made back in 2019.
+We are always looking for ways in which we can improve or do more to make a difference based on what we see and hear at our events.
+In reviewing some of our notes, we made a change back in 2019.

-After a family meeting with my wife and kids, we have decided to make a noticeable change for our company.
-Tribute will NOT be selling merchandise or any other items that put families in a position to spend additional monies while their children share their talents on stage at a Tribute Event.
-I have thought for years that this is a must since it is the norm and what everyone is used to seeing.
+We have thought for years that offering merchandise was a must since it is the norm and what everyone is used to seeing.
 We just want to try something different by not having a retail store like so many other events and to focus more on the art of dance.
 One thing that we love to see more than anything is the smiling faces of the dancers before and after they perform taking pictures with their family members, fellow team members and teachers in the lobby.
-So, we will be replacing what normally would be our merchandise area with an even larger and more enhanced display just for everyone to take photos.
+So, we have replaced what normally would be our merchandise area with an even larger and more enhanced display just for everyone to take photos.
 From day one, we have always tried to do our part to make Tribute affordable for families and to give back and help others.
 We try to always put ourselves in the shoes of parents who work so hard to provide for their children.
 There are things that we have done and will continue to focus on that can truly make a difference for those attending our events.